A Guide to the Best Materials to Use on Shower Walls

 • Affordable and quick to install: Acrylic panels are generally less expensive than tile or stone and can be installed quickly, minimizing disruption.
 They’re also less likely to crack or chip compared to ceramic tiles.

-Cons of Acrylic Panels
+Cons of acrylic panels

 • Scratch sensitivity: Acrylic can scratch more easily than porcelain or stone, and while minor scratches can sometimes be buffed out, deeper damage may be permanent.